aidilbaihaqi/sipaling-kopi/README.md

 ## Kitchen Login Credentials

-After running the seeder, you can access the admin panel at `http://localhost:8000/login` with the following credentials:
+After running the seeder, you can access the kitchen panel at `http://localhost:8000/login` with the following credentials:

 - **Email**: `kitchen@sipalingkopi.com`
 - **Password**: `dapurGacor45`